New Hampshire Financial Assistance to Needy Families (FANF) #

-Families with gross income below 220% of the federal poverty guidelines is eligible for NH Child Care Scholarship.
-Applicants must be working, looking for work, going to school, or involved in the NH Employment Program to qualify.
+As a condition of eligibility, applicants must be working, looking for work, going to school, or involved in the NH Employment Program to qualify.

 Families who receive Financial Assistance to Needy Families (FANF) and are in the FANF work program are given priority and will not be placed on the wait list.

-To apply for a NH Child Care Scholarship, you must submit your application online at NH EASY or contact one of the Family Services Specialists (FSS) at 1-800-852-3345.
+There are 11 District Offices in NH that help families apply for child care assistance.
+To apply for a NH Child Care Scholarship, go to NH EASY or call one of the Family Services Specialists (FSS) at 1-800-852-3345.

 New Hampshire Special Program for Women, Infants, and Children (WIC) #

-To be eligible, you must be a resident of the state of New Hampshire, have a medical or nutritional risk, and have a gross household income that does not exceed 185% of the federal poverty guidelines.
+To be eligible, you must be a resident of the state of New Hampshire, have a medical or nutritional risk, and have a gross household income less than 185% of the federal poverty guidelines.